musial-bright/item-api/README.md

 ## Endpoints
-All endpoint are documented in [SNet API swagger](../../docs/item-api/swagger-item-api.md).
+All endpoint are documented in [Item API swagger](docs/swagger-item-api.md).

 Here are a couple of practival __curl__ calls.